-2.4 Existing Land Use Zonings
+2.4 Land Use Zonings

-The current County Development Plan sets out 21 different a range of land use zonings and zoning objectives, as shown in Table 2.2.
-The Flood Zone maps included in Appendix A were prepared to assist with future land use decisions in areas that have been assessed as being at risk of flooding.
+The County Development Plan sets out a range of land use zonings and zoning objectives, as shown in Table 2.2.
+The Flood Zone maps included in Appendix A were prepared to assist with land use zoning decisions in areas that have been assessed as being at risk of flooding.